dominik-pichler/Balmung/README.md

 ## 2. Ishmaels Guide to Fishing
-Fishing for understanding in a personally new field of understand can easily become an orientationless wandering through a dark forest of (pseudo) knowledge.
+Fishing for understanding in a personally new field of understanding can easily become an orientationless wandering through a dark forest of (pseudo) knowledge.
 One might need a navigation system find the central intellectual building blocks of this new field of interest.
 The aim of this project is, to build exactly this navigation system by developing a tool that automatically identifes central ideas in a given field.